adazi/bootCampEx/beehive-Boot-Camp-notes.md

  - Change the job name to something more descriptive
  - Change the time limit to two hours
- - Have the script write the contents of the directory to the logfile
+ - Have the script write the contents of the directory to the log file

 Then use `qsub` to submit your job and `qstat -j job_number` to check on it.

 #### ==_Exercise 7:_== Make a second job directory

 1. Create a new directory in `bootCampEx` called `new_job`
-2. copy `ex-hw4.f90` and `runFile.sh` into the new directory.
+2. Copy `ex-hw4.f90` and `runFile.sh` into the new directory.
 3. Change the job name in `runFile.sh` in `new_job/`
 4. Submit both `job_ex/runFile.sh` and `new_job/runFile.sh`
 5. Confirm that they are both running in the queue with `qstat`